Subject(s): Elementary, Mathematics

 Objective: Students will research steps in the BrainPOP using the hot list.

-Students will draw visual cue (long division face with goatee) that represents all the
+Students will draw visual cue (long division face with goatee) that represents

 steps in long division.